Scientific-Computing-in-Matlab/Module-3-Representing-Data/docs/pipeline.md

 The _visualize.m_ file documents the ultimate results figure that you will generate.
 This will be a function, so what kind of input will this function receive?

 It is perfectly fine if some stages are still unclear - just recognizing that there are stages is important!
 The goal is for you to take a step back and think about the code without writing any.
+Once you have completed your pipeline outline, add all relevant m-files to this module's repository, commit, and push to GitHub.